incoming-inc/ios-template-app/wiget-integration-oss.md

 layout: default
 ---

-The Incoming PVN widget uses the app extensions features of iOS8, to display a thumbnail of last shown notification in the Today view.
+The Sourse PVN widget uses the app extensions features of iOS8, to display a thumbnail of last shown notification in the Today view.
 When tapped, the widget opens your application and plays the PVN video.
 This document describes how to integrate the widget in your application.
-Download the widget supplementary archive from the Incoming Control panel, or speak to your Incoming representative.
+Download the widget supplementary archive from the Sourse Control panel, or speak to your Sourse representative.

 __Note__:

 ___The This document provides an example of how to create and integrate a today widget, with source code provided alongside the ISDK.
 However, you are free to implement your own widget code and skip most of this document.
 In this case, the PVN SDK can provide access to the video meta-data, and thumbnail image to display in your widget.
-For this, you will want to check the ISDKWidget.h and ISDKWidgetHelper class in the widget zip archive, and go through the 'Edit the widget configuration file' and 'Edit the Incoming PVN SDK configuration file' sections of this document___.
+For this, you will want to check the ISDKWidget.h and ISDKWidgetHelper class in the widget zip archive, and go through the 'Edit the widget configuration file' and 'Edit the Sourse PVN SDK configuration file' sections of this document___.

 ## Widget designs ##